My Trip

 Day 4: Gebel Silsileh

 Here, the Nile, flowing between two mountains ranges, is at its narrowest.
 You will often be the only visitors at this fascinating site, as large Nile cruisers are not allowed to stop here.
-After visiting the small temple of Horemheb and walking through the sandstone quarries, where ancient Egyptians cut stone for many of their most famous temples, you will visit a picturesque café to enjoy tea and shisha (Cafe temporarily closed).
-You will then sail to a picturesque riverbank where you will stop for lunch and swimming.
+After visiting the small temple of Horemheb and walking through the sandstone quarries, where ancient Egyptians cut stone for many of their most famous temples, you will sail for the remainder of the day.
+We then sail to a picturesque riverbank where you will stop for lunch and swimming.

 Day 5: Kom Ombo